descartez/devblog/_drafts/not-a-dorm.md

 ### Not Easy

-It's not easy.
 There are always personality conflicts, high emotions, misplaced toothbrushes and someone eating personal foods (we share our food costs, but I buy my own ice cream for example).
 Apologizing helps, but ultimately I've learned to be more mindful and hopefully avoid conflict in a constructive way.
 Intentionality is key, and we try to remind each other as often as possible to be kind.

 ### We Agreed